Finder’s Keeper – Part Seventeen

 “Wasn’t it?
 Tomas thought you all were close.
 But he doesn’t understand families.”
 I let him go.
 “Or at least, I thought he didn’t.”

-Manny straightened the collar of his jacket as the waitress brought the tea and bacon.
+Manny straightened the collar of his jacket as Saoirse brought the tea and bacon.
 He waited until she left, stirring his drink.
 His eyes narrowed.
 “You think you know me so well, Mr. Bricke.”
 There was an uncomfortable beat as if he wanted to say more.
 Then his demeanor shifted, and the pleasant international businessman returned.
 “But none of that matters.
-I have reports you found my daughters last night.”
+I have reports you, in fact, found my daughters overnight.”

 “Reports?”
 I barked a laugh.
 “You used us as stalking horses to flush your daughters out of hiding, and sent in a bunch of thugs to kidnap them.
 Sloppy, Manny.
 Not to mention borderline illegal.”

 “Nevertheless, your contract is completed.
 What I do with the information is not your concern.
 Simply tell me where the girls are.”